-In April of 2015, NIST published the first public draft of something called SP800-171 which describes requirements for protecting controlled unclassified information on nonfederal information systems and organizations.
-The government also published a regulation (DFARS 252.204-7012) that states that any entity that collects, develops, receives, transmits, uses, or stores defense information in support of a government contract must abide by the guidance in SP800-171 – with a deadline of compliance to happen by December of 2017.
-That’s right around the corner!
+In April of 2015, NIST published the first public draft of a document called SP800-171 which describes requirements for protecting Controlled Unclassified Information (CUI) on nonfederal information systems and organizations.
+The government also published a regulation (DFARS 252.204-7012) that states that any entity that collects, develops, receives, transmits, uses, or stores defense information in support of a government contract must abide by the guidance in SP800-171 with a compliance deadline of December of 2017.

 What does all of this mean?

 In short, if you are a government defense contractor and you receive controlled unclassified information, you must comply with NIST SP800-171.
-In some cases, if you are a downstream vendor of a government contractor, you will likely be asked about compliance also.
+In some cases, if you are a downstream vendor of a government contractor, you will likely to also be asked about compliance.

 There are 14 categories outlined in the guidance listed below: